 People with a cerebral visual impairment can face a range of difficulties in their daily life.

-WESC Foundation’s Research Scientist, Dr Jonathan Waddington, has collected some ideas for simple adaptations in the home or school environment can help these young people overcome barriers to independence (adaptations should always be made with the specific needs and abilities of the individual in mind but there are some common themes that you can consider).
+WESC Foundation’s Research Scientist, Dr Jonathan Waddington, has collected some ideas for simple adaptations in the home or school environment that can help these young people overcome barriers to independence (adaptations should always be made with the specific needs and abilities of the individual in mind but there are some common themes that you can consider).

 Reducing background clutter and noise

 Household items or classroom equipment can be kept out of sight when not in use.
-Here at WESC Foundation we try and keep rooms clear but keeping objects in clearly labelled storage or behind plain curtains.
+Here at WESC Foundation we try and keep rooms clear by keeping objects in clearly labelled storage or behind plain curtains.

 If you are able to make changes to the room itself then you might consider using plain colour rather than patterns when planning flooring, wall coverings, and fabric coverings.
-Keep room layouts clear, minimising furniture to maximise space available for movement, and inform individuals if furniture has to be moved.
+Keep room layouts clear, minimising furniture to maximise space available for movement, and inform individuals with visual impairment if furniture has to be moved.